How to trade

 Why short sell?

-The practice serves two main purposes: speculation and hedging.
+Short selling serves two main purposes: speculation and hedging.
 But if you feel confident doing both at the same time, then you can build that into your strategy.

 Short-term speculators will go short to capitalise on the potential decline of a security or market.
 While investors tend to buy and hold, short selling enables speculators to trade volatility within an overarching trend.